WASHINGTON DC WORKSHOP

 Siu Cheung Rossmark is the Executive Director of Asian American LEAD (AALEAD) and a dedicated advocate for the Asian American community.
 She serves on the Governor’s Commission on Asian Pacific American Affairs and Montgomery County’s Asian Pacific American Advisory Group.
 With over 35 years in entrepreneurship, Siu has owned multiple businesses, including restaurants and ventures in real estate and financial services.
 A former Board Chair and Interim Executive Director of AALEAD, she expanded programs and partnerships.
 Siu’s leadership has driven community engagement, advocacy, and growth, while she enjoys family time and boating on the Chesapeake Bay with her husband.

 Pata Suyemoto, Ph.D.
-(National AAPI Mental Health Association)

-Angela Tang, LCSW (Richmond Area Multi-Services)
+Angela Tang, MSW, LCSW

-Asian & Pacific Islander American Health Forum
+Policy Manager at the Asian & Pacific Islander American Health Forum

-Southeast Asia Resource Action Center
+Kham S. Moua (Southeast Asia Resource Action Center - SEARAC)

 and more!